Top electric car myths, busted

 Smaller batteries, such as those used in PHEVs (with, say, a 12kW/h battery) can be charged in about five hours, although the electric-only driving range may only be about 30 kilometres.

-Wallbox chargers priced at around $2000 typically provide between 7.5 and 22kW of power, significantly reducing that charge time and making overnight charges feasible.
+Wallbox chargers priced from $2000 typically provide between 7.5 and 22kW of power, significantly reducing that charge time and making overnight charges feasible.

 5. You can't drive as far between charges